dojo/docs/dojox/grid/EnhancedGrid/plugins/Cookie.rst

 This plugin exposes the following methods to the grid:

 setCookieEnabled(cookieName, toEnable):
 	If a grid feature (maybe a plugin) wants to persist something in the cookie, it will provide a name for this feature.
-Users can use this name to enable/disable the persistance of this feature.
+Users can use this name to enable/disable the persistence of this feature.

 ==============  ==================  ==========================  ==============================================================================================
 Arguments       Type                Optional/Mandatory          Description